oVirt/cockpit-machines-ovirt-provider/README.md

 Cockpit does not need to be restarted to take effect.

+# RPM Installation

+**Will follow ...**

 # Invocation
-If installed properly, the oVirt will be leveraged after next reload of the `machines` plugin page in oVirt (re-login or refresh the page).
+If installed properly, the oVirt will be used as datasource after next reload of the `machines` plugin page in Cockpit (re-login to Cockpit).

-The provider supports oVirt SSO (see [2]).
-The user will be optionally redirected to oVirt login page and back to the Cockpit.
+The provider supports oVirt SSO (see [2]), it means the user will be optionally redirected to oVirt login page and back to the Cockpit.

 # Actions
-Data retrieval (means list of VMs and their properties) is handled still via Libvirt.
+Data retrieval (means list of VMs and their properties) is intentionally handled still via Libvirt leading to host-local view on the system.

 Active operations `(start, shutdown, restart)` are redirected to oVirt REST API to be performed.